amira20nasser/clean_archi_bookly/README.md

 ### 3. Data Layer
 - Models: Data structures used for API communication and local storage.
+- Repositories: Implementation of repositories within the domain layer.
+- Data Sources: Various sources from which data is fetched or stored.

 ## Error Handling with Try-Catch
 - Manually handling exceptions can be error-prone.